ApoorvaJ/BlenderSFM/README.md

 The project is currently at a very early stage in development.
 I will be adding features and refactoring the code in the coming weeks.

 These are the main areas I will be focusing on:
-- Developing a GUI.
-Currently the add-on takes photos from C:\sfminput and writes to C:\sfmoutput.
-Progress is only seen in the console window.
 - Refactoring the code.
-- Adding support for Linux.
-Currently, the code has only been tested on 32-bit Windows.
 - Support for adding camera specs.

 Installation and Execution